 As facilitators are often much more familiar with the target communities, it is important to request feedback on the proposed training material and make any necessary changes prior to the first community training.
 The training should be on the curriculum but also on skills in facilitation methods, as this is especially critical for gender transformative sessions.

-In the pilot programs, the TOTs have used the playback methodology, where the trainer runs the session and participants have the opportunity to play back the session with all participants asked to reflect on their facilitation and received constructive feedback from others.
+A key element of the TOTs is the playback methodology, where the trainer runs the session but trainee participants have the opportunity to run (or "play back") parts of some modules with all participants.